 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

-Place a bucket under the window A/C to catch the water or insert a long hose that reaches your plants.
+Place a bucket under the window a/c to catch the water or insert a long hose that reaches your plants.
 I also keep a big tub ready for downpours to catch the rain water, which I use for plants or to wash my car.
 My grandmother used to wash our hair with rain water.
-She claimed it made hair grow.
-I always had very long hair and can't vouch for the rainwater, but the grass and plants do grow with it.

 Collecting and using rain water for your garden is good for the environment and can save you money.
-This is a guide about harvesting rain.
+This is a page about harvesting rain.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.